Which academic nouns and phrases are best?

 – Introduce 150 of the most common academic nouns

 – Provide 15 useful academic expressions using nouns

-Now that we’ve discussed and exemplified the functions of nouns, how to identify this word class and its various types, and how to follow the rules which are most important for creating grammatical sentences, this fifth and final lesson now focuses on the accurate use of nouns in academic contexts.
+Now that we’ve discussed and exemplified the functions of nouns, how to identify this word class and its various types, and how to follow the rules which are most important for creating grammatical sentences, this fifth and final chapter now focuses on the accurate use of nouns in academic contexts.
 Because there are particular nouns and associated expressions which are more suitable when studying academically – such as when conducting research or writing university-level assignments, we’ve provided some of the most common academic nouns and expressions for you below.
 Consider bookmarking or printing these words and phrases so that you can refer back to this language with ease.

 150 Common Academic Nouns: